izzad2413/sustainable_ota/README.md

 ## Methodology
-- Data Collection and Preprocessing: Web-scraped data from OTA platforms and cleaned it to handle missing values and outliers.
-- Model Development: Built a logistic regression model to predict air travel fares based on the preprocessed data.
+- Data Collection: The Web-scraped data navigated to the overview section, extracting data from 25 accommodations per page and delving into each to capture 40 features.
+This process repeated through 40 pages, yielding 1000 accommodations per location.
+Covering 16 states and the federal territory of Malaysia.
+- Preprocessing:
+- Model Development:
+- Model Evaluation:
 - Deployment: